Mechanical Engineering

 Teaching Professors

-Kristine Csavina, Assistant Department Head and Director of Undergraduate Studies - ME
+Kristine Csavina, Director of Capstone - ME

 Ventzi Karaivanov